 The forms most likely to create HIPAA exposure on a health professional website are new patient intake forms, appointment request forms that ask about reason for visit or insurance, symptom and health history questionnaires, and any form whose submissions route directly to a standard email inbox.
 If your website has any of these, they warrant a closer look.

-There is also a category of forms that live in a gray zone.
+There is also a category of forms that live in a gray zone — I call it the open-text trap.
 A newsletter signup form that only collects a name and email address is generally lower risk.
-A general interest form that says something like tell me a little about what you are looking for can slide quickly into higher-risk territory if someone describes a clinical situation in their response.
+But a general interest form that says something like “tell me a little about what you are looking for” can slide quickly into higher-risk territory the moment someone describes a clinical situation in their response.
+The decision rule is simple: if a form includes any open text field, assume PHI will eventually land in it, and treat the form accordingly.
 The form itself may look simple, but what people type into it is what matters.

 One of the clearest examples I have seen of this in practice was a solo practitioner with a beautiful, professional website.
 Everything looked polished and trustworthy.
-But her new patient intake form was routing directly to a personal Gmail account.
+But her new patient intake form was routing directly to a personal Gmail account — and had been for [X months], since the day the site launched.
 She had no idea.
-It had been set up that way from day one.
+The fix took [X hours and cost under $X]: we [brief description of remediation steps].
+That is the typical shape of these projects — uncomfortable to discover, fast to fix.

 What does a HIPAA compliant website form look like?